 “What does the no further stay condition attached to my Thai partner’s Visitor visa exactly mean?”

-If your Thai partner has been issued a Tourist visa / Visitor visa then it is highly likely that she will have the condition ‘no further stay’ 8503 attached to her visa.
+If your Thai partner has been issued a Tourist visa then it is highly likely that she will have the ‘no further stay’ label 8503 attached to it.

-When your girlfriend was issued her Tourist visa / Visitor visa the letter also included the conditions which were attached to her visa.
-Some of the conditions may also include that she must not work whilst in Australia, or engage in any study for more than three months.
+When your girlfriend was issued her Tourist visa the letter also included the conditions which were attached to it.
+Some of the these may also include that she must not work whilst in Australia, or engage in any study for more than three months.

 The significance of the no further stay condition, when attached to a visa, is that your girlfriend, partner, spouse, or fiance is prevented from applying for any other visa whilst she remains in Australia.
-She therefore must depart Australia if she intends to then apply for a further Australian visa.
-This includes Visitor visas / Tourist visas, and all types of Partner visas.
+She, therefore, must depart Australia if she intends to then apply for a further Australian visa.

 Waiver of the No Further Stay Condition

-In exceptional circumstances the no further stay condition may be waived.
+In exceptional circumstances, the no further stay status may be waived.
 The circumstances in which DIBP might waive a ‘No Further Stay’ condition are:

 ‘Since the person was granted the visa that was subject to the condition, compelling and compassionate circumstances have developed:

 However, the statistics indicate that waivers are very rarely granted.
-So if you have a no further stay condition attached to your visa you will almost certainly have to depart Australia before you can apply for another visa.
+So if you have a no further stay label attached, you will almost certainly have to depart Australia before you can apply for another one.

-Your visa application can be successful!
-It can be relatively stress free!
-Find out how here: Contact Us
+Your application can be successful!
+It can relatively stress-free!
+Find out how here at Australian Visa Advice(AVA).